epikodelabs/actionstack/docs/README.md

 ## Why Query + Thunks = Perfect Match
 The combination of Streamix's `query()` method and actionstack's thunks creates a uniquely powerful and streamlined approach:

-- **Reactive by default**Subscribe to streams for UI updates
+- **Reactive by default** - Subscribe to streams for UI updates
-- **Imperative when needed**Use query() for instant access in business logic
+- **Imperative when needed** - Use query() for instant access in business logic
-- **Consistent API**Same selectors work for both reactive and imperative use
+- **Consistent API** - Same selectors work for both reactive and imperative use
-- **Type-safe**Full TypeScript inference across reactive and sync access patterns
+- **Type-safe** - Full TypeScript inference across reactive and sync access patterns
-- **Performance optimized**Query avoids subscription overhead for one-time reads
+- **Performance optimized** - Query avoids subscription overhead for one-time reads

 ---